 It’s the moment you’ve been waiting for – an interview with a reporter from a top-tier, target media outlet.
 A successful pitch from your trusted PR firm has given you the opportunity to share your expertise and, if all goes well, have your thoughts featured in an article that will be read by thousands of the exact people you’ve been wanting to reach.

-How do you make the most of this conversation and give yourself the best shot at being included in the reporter’s coverage?
+How do you make the most of this media interview and give yourself the best shot at being included in the reporter’s coverage?
 Compelling quotes and content are always key, but there’s much more to it than that.
-Here are our seven top tips for acing any media interview.

 Remember that econ class you took in college, where the professor spoke so, so quickly, and all you could think about was how much good info was not making its way into your notes?
 Well, the reporter is the student in this scenario – give him or her time to process the information you are sharing, ask questions throughout and capture the conversation fully in their notes.
 Some reporters record conversations (and will ask before doing so) but many go old-school, jotting down worthwhile points as the conversation evolves, so slow… it… down.